This article was inspired by a client question:

 There was also a follow-up to this question asking why the session count is different between GA4 and UA.
 These types of questions are only going to get more common as more websites start using GA4 alongside Universal Analytics.

-Even though sessions are not exactly the same between UA & GA4, Sessions is still the best metric to monitor trends in website traffic.
+Even though GA4 sessions are not exactly as UA sessions, Sessions is still the best metric to monitor trends in website traffic.
 But you should know how sessions are measured differently in GA4 vs. UA, and various factors that can affect the number of sessions reported.